- Step 1. Earn a Bachelor’s Degree

 Step 2: Take and Pass the Law School Admission Test (LSAT)

-Most students take months to prepare for the LSAT.
-There are many types of study materials and formal programs you can use.
-Many colleges and universities set up practice exams as well.
+Most students spend months preparing for the LSAT.
+There are many types of study materials and formal programs available.
+Many colleges and universities also set up practice exams.
 LSAC offers many test prep resources for the LSAT, such as study materials and sample tests.

-Your LSAT scores are reported to law schools, individually and as an average.
-The LSAT is the only test accepted by all law schools accredited by the ABA.
+When you apply, LSAC provides law schools with your LSAT score history, including any absences and cancellations.
+The LSAT is the only test accepted by all ABA-accredited law schools.
 Not all schools in the United States require an LSAT score, but most do.
 Some will also accept a GRE score.
 When you’re deciding which schools to apply to, look at the LSAT/GRE score requirements as well as the median or mean scores of previously admitted students.

 Step 3: Acquire a Juris Doctor (J.D.) at Law School